barnalismollich/coyotiv-barnali-smollich/README.md

 Frontend: Vue.js, Vuex, HTML, CSS, JavaScript, balsamiq

-Backend: MongoDB Atlas, Docker, Google Cloud Run, socket.io, node
+Backend: MongoDB Atlas, Docker, Google Cloud Run, socket.io, Node.js

 In Google Cloud Run one was able to see the application in the productive environment during the course.
 As it was a showcase project and not to be used in real life, it is inactive now.
 Here are some screenshots from the frontend and backend.